Sampling Error Calculator

 This tool calculates the error of your sample given the sample size and proportion or standard deviation.
-If you're interested in the opposite problem: the probability of finding a range of sample means or proportions, take a look at our normal probability for sampling distributions and sampling distribution of the sample proportion calculators.
+If you're interested in the opposite problem: how probable is finding a range of sample means or proportions, look at the normal probability for sampling distributions and the sampling distribution of the sample proportion calculators.

 Keep reading to know more about things like: